-Students must have the prerequisites on their IU transcript or be currently enrolled in the prerequisites exactly as indicated in the notes of the online Schedule of Classes for each course.
-A student who does not have documentation of completion of a course's prerequisite will be removed from the course at the beginning of the term.
+Students must have the prerequisites on their IU transcript or be currently enrolled in the prerequisites exactly as indicated in the Schedule of Classes for each course.
+A student who does not have documentation of completion of a course's prerequisite(s) will be removed from the course at the time of departmental prerequisite review.